PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-content-and-marketing-standards/README.md

 - Optimal: 45-60 characters
 - Must be unique across the marketplace

-⚠️ Please note that the product name you will choose will be used to generate your addons module’s link.
-Each time you’ll make a change in your product name it will create a new link and an automated redirection that might affect Google’s understanding and hence your SEO.
-We strongly recommend to avoid changing your product name.
+⚠️ *Please note that the product name you will choose will be used to generate your addons module’s link.
+Each time you’ll make a change in your product name it will create a new link and an automated redirection that might affect Google’s understanding and hence your SEO. **We strongly recommend to avoid changing your product name**.*

 ## Description and Benefits